decant09/bokeh/README.md

 All images to support the testing have been documented previously in the Features section above.
 To avoid repitition of material I have not included theses images in this section.
 Please refer to the [Features](#features) section for the supporting images for the content addressed below.
 #### First Time Visitor Goals
 - I want to know what the website is about upon arriving.
-  - There is a desciption of the website on the landing page
+  - There is a description of the website on the landing page
 - I want the website to be easily navigatable.
   -  There is a navigation bar at the top of the page and this in maintained throughout the website.
   -  Clicking on the navigation links takes the user to the relevant section of the website.